pyscript/pyscript/GETTING-STARTED.md

 ### Local modules

 In addition to packages you can declare local Python modules that will be imported in the `<py-script>` tag.
-For example we can place the random number generation steps in a function in the file `data.py`.
+For example, we can place the random number generation steps in a function in the file `data.py`.

 ```python